rockaflacka47/1530SoftwareEngineering/src/test/java/worldofsweets/ManualTests.md

 2. Start a new game, pressing "Cancel" on the "...number of players..." box.
 3. Click File > Load in the file menu.
 4. Observe the screen, expect an error message.

+### Playing against multiple AI
+1. Enter 1 in "...number of players..." box.
+2. Enter 3 in "... number of computer players..." box.
+3. Observe the screen, expect to see four players show up on the game board, three computers and a user.
+4. Press "Draw A Card", expect for your token to advance as well as all the computer's tokens to advance automatically.

+### Playing against multiple AI - Number of AI input
+1. Enter 1 in "...number of players..." box.
+2. Enter 4 in "... number of computer players..." box.
+3. Observe the screen, expect an error message.

+### Playing with the Dad cheat
+1. Enter 2 in "...number of players..." box.
+2. Enter first player as "Jim"
+3. Enter second player as "Dad"
+4. Observe the behavior of player Dad's turns.
+Token should be making the worst turns possible i.e. moving one square at a time until these cards run out or they pass a special card location.
+In which case, we expect them to move back to that space if the card hasnt been drawn.

+### Playing with the Dad cheat
+1. Enter 3 in "...number of players..." box.
+2. Enter first player as "Jim"
+3. Enter second player as "Dad"
+4. Enter third player as "Dad"
+4. Observe the behavior of both Dad's turns.
+Tokens should be making the worst turns possible i.e. moving one square at a time until these cards run out or they pass a special card location.
+In which case, we expect them to move back to that space if the card hasnt been drawn.